-The quantity unit of credit is the quarter hour: one hour of class work or one laboratory period each week for a term of approximately 12 weeks.
+The quantity unit of credit is the quarter hour: one hour of class work, or one laboratory period each week for a term of approximately 12 weeks.
 The normal quarter's work is 15 hours (three courses) plus Physical Education and, for those in ROTC, Aerospace Studies.
-Completion of the freshman and sophomore years requires 96 credit hours, or 15 hours a quarter plus six hours' credit in Physical Education.
+Completion of the freshman and sophomore years requires 96 credit hours, or 15 hours a quarter plus one hour credit in Physical Education per quarter.
 A total of six hours of credit, counted as elective hours, may be earned in the Aerospace Studies program.
 Course credit for Aerospace Studies is based on the completion of the entire program, including the required leadership laboratory; a student who discontinues the program before completion receives no academic credit.
 In terms of courses and hours of credit, the minimum requirements for graduation from Oxford College and completion of the freshman and sophomore years are as follows:

 UNIFORM REQUIREMENTS

-Subject Qu arte er Hours
+Subject Quarter Hours

-Humanities and English 101, 102, 103 .
-15
+Humanities and English 101, 102, 103

-Foreign Language 101, 102, 103 (101 and 102 may be exem pted 1
+Foreign Language 101, 102, 103 (101 and 102

-by advanced placement) • .
-15
+may be exempted by advanced placement

-Mathematics 100 or 101 5
+Mathematics 100 or 171 (101 is elective)

-Social Studies 101A,B; 102A,B; 103A,B; 104 (Bible); one of ther .
-25
+Bible 101

+History 100, 101, 102

+Social Science

-Science .
-20
+Science

-Electives .
-10.
+Electives

-Physical Education .
-6,
+Physical Education